chef-boneyard/coprhd-cookbook/README.md

 - `host_type` - Type of Host.
 "Windows", "Linux", or, "HPUX".
 This is a required string.
 - `ip_or_dns` - IP Address or FQDN of host.
 This is a required string.
-- `name` - Arbitrary Name only necesary and identifiable by ViPR.
+- `name` - Arbitrary Name only necesary and identifiable by CoprHD.
 This is a required string.
 - `user_name` - User Name to connect to the host.
 This is a required string.
 - `password` - Password for the User Name to connect to the host.
 This is a required string.
 - `port` - Port to connect to the host.
 This is an optional integer.
 Defaults will be used if no param is passed.